-Electric Fusion Systems, Inc. is developing a compact and portable nuclear fusion power generator capable of delivering kilowatts, yet scalable to many megawatts.
-It creates aneutronic fusion, the only nuclear energy that is truly clean, safe, and environmentally friendly.
+Electric Fusion Systems, Inc. is developing a compact and portable fusion power generator capable of delivering kilowatts, yet scalable to many megawatts.
+It creates aneutronic fusion, the only fusion energy source that is truly clean, safe, and environmentally friendly.
 The implications are profound—transformational reduction in all forms of carbon-based energy generation while mitigating and ultimately enabling reversing global carbon emissions.
 Our technology has the clear potential to rewire the globe—environmentally, economically, and socially.

-Our nuclear fusion simulations and theoretical modeling efforts are centered around hiring outside experts in nuclear fusion and fusion simulations.
+Our fusion simulations and theoretical modeling efforts are centered around hiring outside experts in fusion and fusion simulations.
 Robust, vetted and calibrated software codes and simulations that have been used over decades by outside experts and underpin our core fusion science along with our internal experimental data.

 Our prototype is a roller-bag sized power plant that uses a lithium-ammonia fuel which will cost about $5 for 200 megawatt hours of power.
 Detailed operating economics are driven mostly by life cycle costs (LCOE) and related maintenance.